-Auditing standards limit the required audit procedures to identify non-compliance with these non-direct laws and regulations to inquiry of the directors and inspection of regulatory and legal correspondence, if any.
+Auditing standards limit the required audit procedures to identify non-compliance with these non-direct laws and regulations to inquiry of the directors and other management and inspection of regulatory and legal correspondence, if any.
 These limited procedures did not identify actual or suspected non-compliance.

 We assessed events or conditions that could indicate an incentive or pressure to commit fraud or provide an opportunity to commit fraud.
 As required by auditing standards, we performed procedures to address the risk of management override of controls.
 On this audit we do not believe there is a fraud risk related to revenue recognition.
-We did not identify any additional fraud risks.

-In response to risk of fraud, we performed procedures including: identifying journal entries to test based on risk criteria and comparing the identified entries to supporting documentation; evaluating the business purpose of significant unusual transactions; assessing significant accounting estimates for bias; and assessing the disclosures in the financial statements.
+In response to risk of fraud, we also performed procedures including: identifying journal entries to test based on risk criteria and comparing the identified entries to supporting documentation; evaluating the business purpose of significant unusual transactions; assessing significant accounting estimates for bias; and assessing the disclosures in the financial statements.